mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 ```

 !!! tip "Tip"
     Here, the user triggers LU factorization as the default method for solving the PMU state estimation problem.
-However, the user also has the option to select alternative factorization methods such as `LDLt` or `QR`:
+However, the user also has the option to select alternative factorization methods such as `KLU`, `LDLt` or `QR`:
     ```julia PMUOptimalPlacement
     analysis = pmuStateEstimation(monitoring, QR)
     ```